brightomok/Exploratory-Data-Analysis/Quizzes/quiz1.md

 Exploratory Data Analysis Quiz 1
 --------------------------------

-This is Quiz 1 from the Exploratory Data Analysis course within the Data Science Specialization on Coursera.
-Topics include sorting, matching, and aggregating data.
+This is Quiz 1 from the Exploratory Data Analysis course

 ### Questions